-Every member of the club aged 60 and over, or 55 if fully retired, is automatically a member of the Seniors’ Section.
+Every member of the club aged 55 and over, is automatically a member of the Seniors’ Section.
 There is no joining formality, no joining fee and no subscription.

 The section is self supporting and makes a positive contribution to the Club with profits from the Seniors’ Open.